jjmschofield/gocrawl/OPTIMIZATION.md

 ## In The Beginning
 After standing up a basic scraper (for extracting links) and crawler (for queuing up and following pages) it was time to see if our concurrency model was operational.

-We can predict that I/O should be the biggest bottleneck on performance - if we only get page at time even a small site will take an age to crawl.
+We can predict that I/O should be the biggest bottleneck on performance - if we only scrape one page at time even a small site will take an age to crawl.
 So we need to bring up parallel requests to make better use of resources availble to us - yet still maintain control over concurrency.

 First we run a range of worker counts to asses if our concurrency model is working.
 We aren't doing any averaging of results here so the numbers are not accurate - we are just looking to get a feel for how our concurrency is performing.